EARTH-73836

 History:

-(Fantastic Four I#136) - The Shaper of Worlds seized upon Andrew "Slugger" Johnson's dreams of life in the 1950s--and the energies of the Eternity Machine--to remake the reality of Earth-616 (actually just New York City and perhaps some surrounding area) into the world of Slugger's dreams.
-The reality-altering wave swept out from Long Island and over the Fantastic Four as they were headed back to the Baxter building in Manhattan.
+One of Gideon's henchmen, Andrew "Slugger" Johnson, had been struck by a ray from Gideon's Eternity Machine, and this somehow attracted the Shaper of Worlds to him.
+The Shaper seized upon Johnson's dreams of life in the 1950s (see comments), along with the energies of the Eternity Machine, to remake the reality of Earth-616 (actually just New York City and perhaps some surrounding area) into the world of Slugger's dreams, with characters based on everything from rock-n-roll music, the film The Wild One, Mickey Spillane's "Mike Hammer", Joe McCarthy, and so forth.
+The reality-altering wave swept out from Long Island and over the Fantastic Four as they were headed back to the Baxter Building in Manhattan.

-The Human Torch and Medusa were strongly affected by the wave, and they quickly allied themselves with the Wild Ones against the Patriots, as well against Reed and Ben, who represented the older generation.
-The younger members went off with the Wild Ones, while Reed and Ben angered the Patriots by questioning what was going on.
+(Fantastic Four I#136) - The Human Torch and Medusa were strongly affected by the reality-altering wave, and they quickly allied themselves with the Wild Ones against the Patriots, as well as against Mr. Fantastic and the Thing, who represented the older generation.
+The younger members of the FF went off with the Wild Ones, while Reed and Ben angered the Patriots by questioning what was going on.
 The Patriots had them placed in "isolation booths" and asked the "$64,000 Question": "Are you Youthie sympathizers?"
 However, rather than wait for an answer, the Patriots exposed them to energy that sent them into a trance and brainwashed them to think more like the Patriots.

 (Fantastic Four I#137) - The older heroes overcame the brainwashing more quickly, but they headed to the Brain's fortress nonetheless to learn what was going on.
 Reed and Ben overpowered the knights guarding the castle and forced their way in, but were soon attacked by Johnny and Medusa.
-Meanwhile, the Brain, frustrated with the inclusion of the Fantastic Four in his reality, convinced the Shaper to send the Warhead after the heroes.
-The Shaper changed the castle into a drive-in movie lot and changed the castle guards into Wild Ones, and then unleashed the Warhead.
-As the FF fought the Warhead, McHammer decided that their new allies had betrayed them, and he led the Patriots to fly out to enter the battle themselves.
-The combined power of the FF, the Patriots, and the Wild Ones overcame the Warhead, and Ben knocked it back into the movie screen, into which it vanished.
+Meanwhile, the Brain was frustrated with the inclusion of the Fantastic Four in his reality, so he convinced the Shaper to send the Warhead after the heroes.
+The Shaper changed the castle into a drive-in movie lot, transformed the castle guards into Wild Ones, and then unleashed the Warhead.

-With their common foe defeated, the Patriots and Youthies turned on each other again, but then a third party showed up: the Invisibles.
-Composed of African-Americans who were ignored by the other two groups, they banded together to stand up for their civil rights.
+With their common foe defeated, the Patriots and Youthies turned on each other again, but then a third party showed up: the Invisibles--composed of African-Americans who were ignored by the other two groups, they banded together to stand up for their civil rights.
 The leader of the Invisibles proclaimed an end to the 1950s and the start of the 1960s, which resulted in the dissolution of Slugger's reality, and the return to the status quo.

 Comments: Created by Roy Thomas, Gerry Conway, John Buscema, and Joe Sinnott.